 Dr. Gregory P. Marchildon currently works within the Institute of Health Policy, Management and Evaluation at the University of Toronto.
 Prior to this, he served as a Canada Research Chair in Public Policy and Economic History, and professor in the Johnson-Shoyama Graduate School of Public Policy at the University of Regina.
 He is also a fellow of the Canadian Academy of Health Sciences, a founding member of the Pan-Canadian Health Reform Analysis Network (PHRAN) and associate editor of PHRAN’s journal, the Health Reform Observer.
 He has written extensively on subjects ranging from public policy and administration to Canadian history and trade relations.
 Dr. Marchildon has a Ph.D in economic history from the London School of Economics and Political Science.

-For more information on Dr. Gregory Marchildon’s work, visit:
+For more information on Dr. Gregory Marchildon’s work, visit his website here.

 Chair in Biomarkers in Disease Management, University of Toronto – Dr. Andrew Emili, PhD Economics

 Dr. Andrew Emili is a recognized leader in the proteomics field internationally and has attracted major funding from Genome Canada, the Ontario Research and Development Challenge Fund, the McLaughlin Centre for Molecular Medicine and the CIHR to help establish a first-rate research laboratory.
 Dr. Emili will continue to work in the Donnelly Centre for Cellular and Biomolecular Research, within the Faculty of Medicine at the University of Toronto.
 His laboratory features advanced training opportunities in technology development, proteomics screening, biomarker evaluations, genetics, molecular biology and computational biology.
 Dr. Emili has a Ph.D. in Molecular and Medical Genetics from the University of Toronto.